-Temple of the Dog Helped Soundgarden and Pearl Jam Mourn a Friend
+How Temple of the Dog Helped Soundgarden and Pearl Jam Mourn

-The world would soon know them as members of Soundgarden and Pearl Jam, but in the fall of 1990, the Seattle musicians making up the collective known as Temple of the Dog were bound together by grief instead of stardom — and leaning on one another to pay tribute to a fallen friend the best way they knew.
+The world would soon know them as members of Soundgarden and Pearl Jam.
+In the fall of 1990, however, the Seattle musicians making up Temple of the Dog were bound together by grief instead of stardom — and leaning on one another to pay tribute to a fallen friend the best way they knew.

 "About five days later, I went to Europe for another tour and I figured it would be this great thing, because I would be away from home and I wouldn't have to look at places where I saw him or see things that would remind me of him," Cornell told KISW in 1991.
 "I thought it would be really great, but it was awful because I couldn't talk to anybody.
 So I started writing songs — that was the only thing I could really think of to do."